Skip to contents

 Why do we need to extract metrics

 Wearable accelerometers are widely used in health research to study physical activity, sleep, and other behaviours.
-Most modern accelerometers are able to collect and store at least 30 values per second expressed in units of gravitational acceleration (g).
-Once the data is collected, health researchers typically want to derive from this data:
+Most modern accelerometers can collect and store at least 30 values per second expressed in units of gravitational acceleration (g).
+Once the data is collected, it is important to extract kinematically meaningful information from it.
+In data processing, summary measures to describe a signal are referred to as metrics or signal features.

-2. Accelerations and decelerations related to movement and by that a proxy of muscle contractions and the energy expenditure needed for them.
+2. Accelerations and decelerations related to movement, which we can interpret as a proxy of muscle contractions and the energy expenditure needed for those contractions .

-Finding a metric that can separate these three components will provide informative value in relation to posture and magnitude of acceleration as a proxy for muscle contraction related to body movement and associated energy expenditure.
+Finding a metric able to separate these three components will provide informative value in relation to orientation and magnitude of acceleration as proxies for the before mentioned posture and muscle contractions, respectively.

 Metric aggregation per epoch

-The epoch length is kept constant within GGIR to allow for consistent interpretation.
-The epoch length is set with the first value of parameter windowsizes and used throughout all steps of GGIR, with the following exceptions:
+In GGIR, the epoch length is kept constant across the GGIR parts to allow for consistent interpretation.
+The epoch length is set with the first value of parameter windowsizes (default 5 seconds) and used throughout all steps of GGIR, with the following exceptions:

-• In GGIR part 2, the time spent in MVPA variables (as discussed in a later chapter) is done with multiple epoch lengths, one for each output variable.
-However, per output variable the epoch length is held constant throughout the recording.
-GGIR never mixes epoch lengths.
+• In GGIR part 2, the time spent in MVPA variables (as discussed in a chapter 11) is done with multiple epoch lengths, one for each output variable.
+However, per output variable the epoch length is held constant throughout the recording, GGIR never mixes epoch lengths because epoch the length affects the interpretation of its value.
+It is like reading an overview article about car speeds that alternates the unit of speed in every sentence (i.e., miles per hour, meters per second, km per hour, etc).

 • In GGIR part 5, the user has the option to aggregate all epochs to 1 minute length with parameter part5_agg2_60seconds.
 For example, when using 5 second epochs in parts 1, 2, 3 and 4, it can be informative to run part 5 with 1 minute epoch length.